DjangoGirls/tutorial/intro_to_command_line/README.md

     > mkdir djangogirls

-This little command will create a folder with name `djangogirls` on your desktop.
+This little command will create a folder with the name `djangogirls` on your desktop.
 You can check if it's there just by looking on your Desktop or by running a `ls`/`dir` command!
 Try it :)

-> PRO tip: If you don't want to type the same commands over and over, try clicking `up arrow` and `down arrow` on your keyboard to cycle through recently used commands.
+> PRO tip: If you don't want to type the same commands over and over, try pressing the `up arrow` and `down arrow` on your keyboard to cycle through recently used commands.

 ---